Top 10 Super Smash Bros Ultimate Characters

 - Added to Super Smash Bros Ultimate in 2019 as the first downloadable character in the Fighters Pass Volume One

 - One of the most agile characters, thanks to his high level of mobility and impressive air game

 - Two up-specials that allow him to recover from almost anywhere on the map

 Upon Joker’s addition to the usable characters in Super Smash Bros Ultimate, it was clear he would be a force to be reckoned with.
 When fully charged, Joker pairs up with Arsene, a menacing ghost who boosts Joker’s already impressive skill set.
 When Arsene is by his side, Joker has increased damage, attack range, and a much easier time taking out opponents.
 Although stacked with combo moves, using Joker is incredibly difficult and takes a great deal of practice to utilize effectively.
-With time and effort, Joker is the premier Super Smash character and the key to dominating your competition.
+With time and effort, Joker is a premier Super Smash character and the key to dominating your competition.

 - Capable of floating for extended periods of time

 - Only at number 28 on the list of most used online characters

 - Originally only a mid-range character but has since been buffed

 Peach and Daisy are adored for their nearly unbeatable aerial attacks, one of the hardest fighting tactics to counter.
 On top of that is their versatility, as the ground game is effective enough to make facing them an all-around nightmare.
 The two characters have identical attributes and combos, and their only difference is in terms of their appearance.